 Among the better known ways to demonstrate compliance are the fact that you are able to meet fundamental data subject rights or have taken the proper technical and organizational measures as GDPR Recital 78 mentions, referring to internal policies (which also encompasses low-hanging fruit such as GDPR awareness training) and measures you have taken to meet those GDPR principles of data protection by design and by default (which has the necessary impact on how you organize your information management for GDPR compliance and of course on security policies and approaches).

-Approved codes of conduct: explicitly recognized by the GDPR as demonstrators of compliance
+Approved GDPR codes of conduct: explicitly recognized as demonstrators of compliance

 Essentially, codes of conduct are ‘promoted’ by the GDPR as ways to not just demonstrate GDPR compliance but also as a token to any stakeholder that your organization is aware of what it needs to do in order to conduct lawful processing of personal data.
 Codes of conduct are always a good idea but there are more useful in specific circumstances.